 I am a civil engineer by background, but I became interested in the wider influence of engineering systems beyond their physical form and the need to consider their broader environmental and social context.
 This philosophy is known as Earth Systems Engineering.

-Nora de Leeuw is Professor of Computational Chemistry at Cardiff University, where she also serves as Pro-Vice Chancellor International.
-With a PhD in Computational Chemistry from Bath University, previous appointments have included Lecturer in Physical Chemistry at the University of Reading, EPSRC Advanced Research Fellow at Birkbeck College London and Professor of Computational Materials Science at University College London, where she also led an EPSRC Centre for Doctoral Training.
+Nora de Leeuw is Professor of Computational Chemistry at the University of Leeds, where she also serves as Executive Dean of the Faculty of Engineering and Physical Sciences.
+With a PhD in Computational Chemistry from the University of Bath, she has held academic appointments at Cardiff University, where she was Pro-Vice Chancellor International; University College London, where she also led an EPSRC Centre for Doctoral Training; the University of Reading and Birkbeck College London, where she held an EPSRC Advanced Research Fellowship.
 Nora has been awarded a Royal Society Wolfson Merit Award, Royal Society Industry Fellowship and she is a Fellow of the Royal Society of Chemistry, elected Fellow of the Learned Society of Wales and elected Member of Academia Europaea.

 I am a theoretical physicist and an entrepreneur.
 I did my undergraduate studies at École Normale Supérieure in Paris and my PhD at Université Paris Diderot.
 After my PhD I did two postdoctorates in Tokyo and in Paris, and I opened a few start-ups, before getting a position in Southampton.